Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 │  STAGE 6: PREDICTION (HEAT)                                            │
 │  ──────────────────────────                                             │
 │  The output is produced.                                              │
-│  This is RELEASED ACTION — kinetic, manifest.                        │
-│  The prediction carries patterns that trace back to reality.         │ │  Through the entire chain of conservation.                           │ │                                                                         │
+│  This is RELEASED ACTION, kinetic, manifest.                         │ │  The prediction carries patterns that trace back to reality.         │ │  Through the entire chain of conservation.                           │ │                                                                         │